okami101/terraform-hcloud-k3s/README.md

 Check [Kube-Hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner) for a more advanced setup with Hetzner Cloud with optimized OS for containers workload.
 This project uses only OS supported by Hetzner and intends to be far more lightweight without any local/remote exec provisioners (only cloud-init), quicker to set up, and Windows compatible.

+> I will always insist that you may not need Kubernetes.
+For any personal usage and apart from K8S learning, the [Swarm provider](https://github.com/okami101/terraform-hcloud-swarm) should be a better fit, as it's a far more lightweight orchestrator, whether in terms of machine resources (even it's K3s) or human brain.

 ### Networking and firewall

 All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
 For admin management, only the 1st main control plane (bastion) node will have open ports for SSH (configurable) and kube-apiserver (port **6443**), with **IP whitelist** support.
 Other internal nodes will be accessed by SSH Jump.